 Leading the Way

-Texas State University presents an academic theme each year with related events for everyone.
+Texas State University presents an academic theme each year with events for everyone.
 This is our Common Experience.

 We proudly offer our students more themed academic event opportunities than any other university in the nation.
 Many peer institutions include a common reading book and activities to bring together new students in a first-year experience (FYE).
-At Texas State, our thematic approach and remarkable collaborations enable much more — for the entire campus and community.
+At Texas State, our thematic approach and remarkable collaborations enable much more.

 196 events last year

 84% first-year student participation